Biomedical Communications

 Mode of Delivery: In Class

-This course examines the visual representation of physical evidence in archaeology, and physical/biological anthropology.
+This course examines the visual representation of physical evidence in paleontology and paleoanthropology.
 Photography, traditional illustration, and digital rendering are used to produce scientific graphics in support of published research.
 Through practical and analytical exercises students will gain an understanding of the media and techniques used to visually represent data.

 Prerequisites: (HSC200H5 and one of the following courses: HSC300H5 or HSC301H5 or HSC302H5 or HSC307H5) or permission of instructor